Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bitesize/bitesize-usecases.md

 ## The Anticipation scene

-The Anticipation scene provides examples on how to use the Client Anticipation feature of Netcode for GameObjects to implement these use cases:
+The Anticipation scene demonstrates the Client Anticipation feature of Netcode for GameObjects in the following use cases:
 - **AnticipatedNetworkVariable:**
   - Altering NetworkVariables responsively by anticipating server actions based on player interaction.
   - Latency compensation for server-controlled values.